DTV Visa Thailand

 - Music festivals

-Dependents of Primary DTV Holders
+Dependents of Primary DTV Visa Holders

-How to Get a DTV
+How to Get a DTV Visa Thailand

 All applicants must meet basic criteria to be considered for this visa:

-- You must be at least 20 years old
+- You must be at least 20 years old.

-- You must not have a history of long visa overstays on record with Thai Immigration
+- You must not have a history of long visa overstays on record with Thai Immigration.

-- Alternatively, Thai Immigration may allow a sponsor in Thailand to act as a guarantor if they have the required funds and agree to support you in writing
+- Alternatively, Thai Immigration may allow a sponsor in Thailand to act as a guarantor if they have the required funds and agree to support you in writing.

-- Also, note that the embassy you apply from may demand to see a higher amount in your bank account
+- Also, note that the embassy you apply from may demand to see a higher amount in your bank account.

-For dependents of DTV holders:
+For dependents of DTV Visa holders:

-- You must be a legally recognized dependent child of the DTV holder, younger than 20 years old, and unmarried
+- You must be a legally recognized dependent child of the DTV holder, younger than 20 years old, and unmarried.

 Once you are certain that you and any family you might bring qualify for the DTV, it's time to collect some documentation for your application packet.

-Required Documents for Thailand’s Destination Visa
+Required Documents for DTV Visa Thailand

 The following is a list of all the documents you will need to include with your DTV application; however, note that each category of this visa has some additional documentation requirements.

-- Passport or other travel document
+- Passport biodata page or other travel document

-- Passport-sized photograph
+- Passport-sized photograph (on a white background)

-- Proof of payment of the visa fee (10,000 THB)
+- Proof of payment of the visa fee (varies depending on the consulate; typically 400 to 500 USD)

 - Payslips